larsid/covid-monitor/README.md

 # Covid Monitor

 Covid Monitor is a React-based web application for tracking data related to the COVID-19 pandemic.
 This repository contains the user interface generated with Create React App and can be connected to real-time data collection and visualization services.
+This project was bootstrapped with  [Create React App](https://github.com/facebook/create-react-app).
+To learn more about React, check out the [React documentation](https://reactjs.org/) and the tutorial [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 ## Overview
 - **Primary stack:** React, JavaScript, Create React App.